Let's chat diversity with Azzah.

 Social media can be a positive tool encouraging connection, and inspiring growth in our youth today.
 But it can also be a damaging tool, effecting self-image, cognitive development, in-person communication, and can cause depression, improper comparison, bullying and other harmful events that can mentally, emotionally and physically effect youth today.

 But youth are not the only group affected by social media.
 We all can find ourselves struggling with this “keep up with the Joneses” platform.

-After witnessing first hand the negative effects of social media, and the “behind the scenes” view of the Influencer lifestyle, The Lady Alliance wants to show the world the good, the bad, and the ugly of social media, and how to navigate this confusing world.
+After witnessing first hand the negative effects of social media, and the “behind the scenes” view of the Influencer lifestyle, the L.A.
+Foundation wants to show the world the good, the bad, and the ugly of social media, and how to navigate this confusing world.